 You’re in luck!
 The Marsden Marketing team strongly believes in repurposing and reusing content to extend its life and maximize the effectiveness of your lead generation programs.
 There are many benefits, including saving time, increasing return on existing content, and creating breadth of assets across a topic (which helps improve SEO and user experiences).

-We have some impactful proof points that show it, too, having recently repurposed an SEO checklist from 2016 into a downloadable asset in 2017.
+We have some impactful proof points that show it, too, having recently repurposed an SEO checklist into a downloadable asset.
 It took less time updating this asset than we would have spent on creating a new one and, as a result, generated five times as many views and many new leads.

 Interested in learning more?
 Let’s dive in.

 Steps to Repurposing Your Existing Content and Getting More Leads